DiligentGraphics/DiligentEngine/README.md

 Debugger to launch drop-down list.
 Then start the application

 The second way to build for Android is to navigate to the build/Win32 folder of the project you want to build in command line and use ndk-build.
-In the folder you can fine android_build.txt file with detailed build instructions
+For executable projects, there is also **android_build.bat** file that builds and runs the application on the device

 Note that when building for Android, the engine root path must not contain white spaces.